7RIPPY/PyShock/README.md

 ### Troubleshooting

-If PiShockConfig.json fails to be located in the directory and PiShock.exe is being called from a program in a different directory, try placing PiShockConfig.json in the directory of the program calling it.
+If PyShockConfig.json fails to be located in the directory and PyShock.exe is being called from a program in a different directory, try placing PyShockConfig.json in the directory of the program calling it.